 An agave plant might look like a cactus but it isn’t a cactus.
 There are many different types of agave plants and the majority can be found in Mexico.
 All sorts of products are made from agave, with tequila being the most famous.
 Agave syrup is made from the nectar of the plant and is a sweet sugar with a low glycaemic index.
 We use a small quantity of agave syrup in our Coco Frost to make it ‘scoopable’.
 Otherwise, it’d be all sloppy.
-In an ideal world, we wouldn’t use sugar at all.
-Tequila, however, is an entirely different story altogether.

 We would love to, but the word ‘yoghurt’ is protected in Europe.
-You are only allowed to use it for products made with cow’s milk and yoghurt cultures.
+You are only allowed to use it for products made from cow’s milk and yoghurt cultures.
 Whilst we agree this is a bit strange, since it’s the cultures that give the yoghurt its fresh, tangy flavour and not the cow’s milk (or the nut milk for that matter), we aren’t ones to argue.

 In future, we might try to change this, but for now, we’re just going to concentrate on making delicious products, regardless of their name.